 Patients starting opioid therapy should be advised that they may need to modify their domestic or working arrangements to accommodate these requirements.5

 - For example, if the patient has to drive to work during the week they should not start the opioid regimen until Friday evening so that they have the weekend to start getting used to it.

 - They could also inform their work to see if they could be flexible about their working arrangements while they start the opioid regimen.

-How an opioid may affect a person's driving, and what the patient's obligations are with regard to informing the DVLA should form part of the GP/patient discussion when deciding whether or not an opioid regimen is suitable for an individual.
+How an opioid may affect a person's driving, and what the patient's obligations are with regard to informing the DVLA should form part of the discussion with the patient when deciding whether or not an opioid regimen is suitable.

 - For the opioid you are prescribing, do you know which controlled drug schedule it falls under?